descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 A a5(1.0, std::move(n)); // OK
 ```

-Provided that A has a constexpr constuctor, with this proposal, `a2` would not be dangling if f() too was a constant expression.
+Provided that A has a constexpr constuctor and the second parameter was `const`, with this proposal, `a2` would not be dangling if f() too was a constant expression.
 Also `a4` would also not be dangling.
 The `a4` example does not need jumping to the signature of a function to figure out if it is a constant expression as is the case of the `a2` example.
 Really the `a4` example is surprising to current developers that it would be dangling since the native literals 1.0 and 1 can be constant expressions.

 It should also be noted that the `C++11` brace initialization does not or should not create another block scope.